Bourne–Morton Canal

-The alignment can be traced on web-based satellite photography services between

-The line of modern Spalding Road from near Queens Bridge to the bottom of Meadow Drove follows the southern bank of the alignment, which can then be observed across the fields as cropmarks.
+The path of the canal can be traced between the line of modern Spalding Road from near Queens Bridge to the bottom of Meadow Drove follows the southern bank of the alignment, which can then be observed across the fields as cropmarks.
 Several farm buildings in Barnes Drove and Morton Fen lie alongside the alignment, causing speculation about the antiquity of their sites.

 There is also speculation concerning the location of the south-western end of the canal.
-It would make little sense to stop short of the dry ground to the west of the Car Dyke or the Roman Road in Bourne, and projecting the line of Spalding Road takes us to The Austerby, across the line of the modern Eau and south of the Abbey Lawn.
-This area has been extensively re-engineered for the Castle, Abbey and railway, and is now under 20th-century housing.
+It would make little sense to stop short of the dry ground to the west of the Car Dyke or the Roman road in Bourne, and a linear projection of Spalding Road would reach Austerby, crossing the modern Eau south of the Abbey Lawn.
+This area has been extensively re-engineered for the Bourne Castle, Abbey and railway station, and is now occupied by 20th-century housing.